dknight/whoopee/2025-02-18 how-to-split-string-in-lua.md

 ## Common solution

 I would like to introduce the function that covers all edge cases.
 Of course, it is not such performant as I would like to have.
-The result is identical to JavaScript's [`String.prototype.split()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/split).
+The resЛult is identical to JavaScript's [`String.prototype.split()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/split).

 ```lua